-The Bachelor of Science in Information Management & Technology at the School of Information Studies focuses on the human as well as the technological elements of information systems.
+The Bachelor of Science in Information Management & Technology (IM&T) at the School of Information Studies focuses on the human as well as the technological elements of information systems.
 Students learn to see the "big picture" through coursework that covers the information industry spectrum.
-Students focus on the needs of information users, learn the value of information as well as technology, and develop a flexible and highly portable set of skills for the 21st century workplace.

 - Our flexible curriculum allows you to tailor your education to suit your interests and career ambitions.

 - Our interdisciplinary faculty members provide the fundamental knowledge that increases your marketability to employers, no matter what the industry.

 - As a member of the smallest undergraduate school on campus, you’ll develop personal relationships with faculty, staff, and peers, and sometimes be invited to work on research projects with faculty and graduate-level students.